admondtamang/instagramAPI/README.md

 # Instagram clone
-Replica of instagram that displays posts, story and has basic registration system.
+Instagram clones that displays posts, story and has basic registration system.

 Name: Admond tamang
 College Id: 170192

+## Technical Details
+Node js was used for backend design and Retrofit Api was used for communicating between android devices with node js.

+###Use of new and updated components
+Androidx
+ViewPager2
+RecycyclerView
+SwipeRefreshLayout

+###Used some external dependency like
+Material design
+New Toast

 ### Usage guideline for using Instagram api